Technical Staff Report

 If the area will not be highly stressed, you can fill the low spots on either side of the plywood plug with epoxy thickened with 407 Low-Density Filler or 410 Microlight™.
 Allow the epoxy to cure before sanding smooth, sealing with a coat of epoxy, and painting or gelcoating.
 Refer to Finishing, Section 2.2 of the Fiberglass Boat Repair & Restoration manual for information on painting and applying gelcoat over epoxy.

-Since the repair is to a structural component and needs to be watertight, the consequences of failure are higher than the previous examples.
+Since the repair is to a structural component and needs to be watertight, the consequences of failure are higher than in the previous examples.
 While it is likely that simply filling this hole will provide enough strength, overlaying the plug with fiberglass will provide more strength and better sealing.
 What is needed here is to bond in a wood plug that is a bit thinner than the plywood core so that once the epoxy cures you can laminate over it and maintain the original bulkhead thickness.

-Fill the hole with a wood plug using the method described in the previous example and then bevel the laminate at 12:1 ratio on the edges where the new laminate will overlap onto the original.
+Fill the hole with a wood plug using the method described in the previous example and then bevel the laminate at a 12:1 ratio on the edges where the new laminate will overlap onto the original.
 Apply enough fiberglass to match the thickness of the original laminate.
 Apply paint or gelcoat over the finished surface.

 Zone 3—High-risk repairs requiring additional reinforcing